ctm/mb2-doc/README.md

 Some of the tournament structures (typically limited to big-bet) include lammers in addition to starting chips.
-Each lammer is worth a fixed amount and can be used in three different ways:
+Each lammer is worth a fixed amount and can be used in four different ways:

+### Redemption Before the First Hand

+If you want to redeem any of your lammers before the first hand, you must use the "extra options" menu from the lobby that's the rightmost column in the upcoming tournaments area.
+The leftmost column is the check-box that you use to join.
+The rightmost column is a down chevron that has a drop-down menu associated with it.
+When a tournament uses lammers, that drop-down allows you to specify how many of the lammers you want to redeem before the start of the first hand.

-### Manual Redemption
+### Manual Redemption During The Game

 The redeem command (requires use of the command text box) takes a single numeric argument that specifies how many lammers you wish to